astropy/astropy-APEs/APE_coordinated_pkg.rst

   take some time, however, and needs to be adaptable enough to respond to the first few reviews.
-Hence this APE does not describe the details of this implementation - that is explicitly left to be developed by the Astropy community with the cooordination committee acting as ``editors''.
+Hence this APE does not describe the details of this implementation - that is explicitly left to be developed by the Astropy community with the cooordination committee acting as "editors".
 However, this APE recommends a simple *starting* point: reviewers can be selected by the coordination committee from the pool of existing affiliated package authors or Astropy core team members.
 They receive a prompt to review a new